filakhtov/gentoo-use-docs/dev-libs/libgcrypt.md

 Passes the `--enable-O-flag-munging` option to the configure script.
 This option modifies compiler flags to set a lower optimization mode for some very complex code in order to prevent breaking a build.
 It is not necessary in most cases.

 This flag should only be enabled if there are any problems compiling the library.

-### static-libs
-The flag passes the `--enable-static` option to the configure script.
-Installed libraries will be statically linked.

-This flag should normally be disabled, unless static libraries are required for development or other purposes.